Page not found

 The combination of pumpkin and dates in the filling means that it needs no further sweetening, although if using chocolate with more than 82% cocoa solids you might want to and add honey or another sweetener to taste.
 If possible, use a drier-fleshed variety of pumpkin, otherwise you may need to drain the flesh before using as you don’t want the filling to be too wet.
 The Kabocha pumpkin I use has the texture and flavour of chestnuts, which makes it particularly truffle-like.

 Chantal was also a pioneer in the use of unexpected flavourings and this tart is also the perfect foil for your favourites.
 To my knowledge, she was the first to make cardamom flavoured chocolate, to which she introduced me and which is my habitual choice.
 However, you can infuse the milk and cream with any winter spice or herb you like.
 Bay is very good (a couple of leaves), or try a sprig or two of rosemary or thyme, a spoonful of ground fennel seeds or even some crushed juniper berries.
 A teaspoon of finely ground espresso coffee heightens the bitterness.
 Half a teaspoon of chilli powder warms the mouth and accentuates the flavour of the chocolate, while a few drops of rose or rose geranium oil add a different level of perfumed refinement.
 The addition of a couple of tablespoons of alcohol – rum, for instance – makes it definitely adults only.
-Although we have been eating it plain this week, for a truly festive plate this would be particularly good with brandy-soaked prunes or figs or pears poached in red wine.
+Although we have been eating it plain this week, for a truly festive plate this would be particularly good with brandy-soaked prunes or figs or pears poached in white wine.
 Definitely a chocolate dessert for grown-ups, not children.

 Serves 12